 The maximum credit allowed for nonresidential property is \$250,000 per installation.
+Effective for taxable years beginning on or after January 1, 2006, the maximum credit allowed for nonresidential property is \$2,500,000.
 The credit ceilings for residential property are:

-- i. \$1,400 per dwelling unit for solar energy equipment for domestic water heating - ii. \$3,500 per dwelling unit for solar energy equipment for active space heating, combined active space and domestic hot water systems, and passive space heating; and - iii. \$10,500 per installation for any other renewable energy property for residential purposes.
+- \$1,400 per dwelling unit for solar energy equipment for domestic water heating.
+Effective for taxable years beginning on or after January 1, 2006, pool heating is included. - \$3,500 per dwelling for solar energy equipment for active space heating, combined active space and domestic hot water systems, and passive space heating; and - \$10,500 per installation for any other renewable energy property for residential purposes.